eshaangulati123/eshaangulati123/README.md

 this account contains my work related [Ourguide](https://Ourguide.ai) [private for now] and [Argide](https://argide.ai)

-Reach me on [LinkedIn](https://www.linkedin.com/in/eshaangulati) or shoot me an email at eshaan@argide.ai
+Reach out to me on [LinkedIn](https://www.linkedin.com/in/eshaangulati) or shoot me an email at eshaan@argide.ai